diegowrhasta/EShopMicroservices/README.md

 This is a monorepo that holds inside more than 4 microservice projects and 1 Web App made with Blazor.
 This is a brief description of what they do:
 * BuildingBlocks
   * This is shared project that exposes abstract classes, interfaces and dependency injection extensions that can be reused across all the other microservices.
+DI and base classes for CQRS, Pagination, Exceptions.
 * BuildingBlocks.Messaging
   * There is asynchronous communication between a subset of microservices, and so abstractions and interfaces that work with MassTransit's RabbitMQ connector are in here so that they can be reused
 * Catalog.API